The “Out of the Feet of Babes” Bit

 The A.I. on my phone performed a bit better, instantly spewing back advice in the form of the acronym “SMART”.
 That’s a resolution which is Specific, Measurable, Achievable, Relevant and Time-bound.
 I also found a Forbes article that suggested creating a grid for the week (168 hours) and mapping out time according to what I want to accomplish.
 I took a run at combining these approaches and created a wonderfully ambitious schedule that was all kinds of Specific and Relevant, la, la, la –

-Deep down (plus annoyingly close to the surface at times), I suspect I hesitate to make resolutions because not making them ensures that I won’t fail to achieve them.
+Deep down (as well as annoyingly close to the surface at times), I suspect I hesitate to make resolutions because not making them ensures that I won’t fail to achieve them.
 But the Forbes article also encouraged readers to focus more on progress than perfection – not to throw in the avowal, but to keep on trying.

 All sensible advice – so I’ve pressed on.